-A well fed, healthy body with the right nutrition at the right time throughout the day, does not constantly send signals for more food, renders you to feel depressed and keep you awake at night!
+A well-fed, healthy body with the right nutrition at the right time throughout the day does not constantly send signals for more food, renders you depressed, and keeps you awake at night!

 The keto diet is most definitely not a good healthy choice for diabetes type 1 and type 2 sufferers despite the initial experience of maintaining glucose.

-As an autoimmune disease, it is essential for diabetes sufferers to focus on lowering chronic inflammation, as well as stabilizing blood sugar levels to alleviate their symptoms and avoid further complications.
+As an autoimmune disease, it is essential for diabetes sufferers to focus on lowering chronic inflammation.
+Plus, it stabilizes blood sugar levels to alleviate their symptoms and avoid further complications.

-Lowering inflammation is for long-term health and not a quick fix that jeopardises health further.
+Lowering inflammation is for long-term health and not a quick fix that jeopardizes health further.